SacMaple/MMCBcode/README.md

 # PPIM

-This repository contains the prototype for the paper ****.
-Note that this implementation is a research prototype and not ready for production.
+This repository contains the code for the paper **A Privacy-preserving Incentive Mechanism for Mobile Crowdsensing based on Blockchain**.
+Note that this implementation is only for research and not ready for production.

+Use Hyperledger Fabric (v2.2) https://github.com/hyperledger/fabric
+The chaincode is implemented in Nodejs.

 Coming soon.